jakic12/MLpy/README.md

 network = ML.createNetwork([3,10,2])
 ```

-Then you can learn the network using training data.
+The network can learn the training data.

 ```python
 inputs = [[0,0,0],